• Skip to primary navigation

 There are around 150 calories in one boba ice cream bar.
 Therefore, there is no reason to feel bad about indulging in this tasty snack!

-However, it will also depend on how much sugar and double cream you use.
+However, it also depends on how much sugar and double cream you use.
 For example, we wanted a creamier texture for our recipe, so the calories were slightly higher.

 Bubble tea ice cream ingredients